GBT/MUSTANG-2 9" resolution imaging of the SZ effect in MS0735.6+7421: Confirmation of the SZ Cavities through direct imaging: Analysis

-and $g(x)$ encapsulates the spectral distortion of the SZ effect, while $y = (\sigT/m_e c^2) \int P_e \, d\ell$ is called the Compton-$y$ parameter \citep[see e.g.][for reviews]{Carlstrom2002, Mroczkowski2019}.
-Here, $P_e$ is the electron pressure, and $\ell$ is the path along the line-of-sight through the cluster.
+and $g(x)$ encapsulates the spectral distortion of the thermal SZ effect, while $y = (\sigT/m_e c^2) \int P_e \, d\ell$ is called the Compton-$y$ parameter (see, e.g., \citealt{Carlstrom2002} and \citealt{Mroczkowski2019} for reviews).
+Here, $P_e$ is the electron pressure, and $\ell$ is the path along the line of sight through the cluster.
+We note that at the MUSTANG-2 observing frequency, $90$\,GHz, the thermal SZ signal appears as a deficit in the CMB background.

-Following A19, we modeled the global ICM signal from MS0735 as an elliptical double beta model, where a single beta model has the form:

-where $P_{e,0}$ is the pressure amplitude and $r_i$ are the core radii for each spatial direction.
+Following A19, we modeled the global ICM pressure distribution in MS0735 as an elliptical double beta model, where a single beta model has the form where $P_{e,0}$ is the pressure amplitude and $r_i$ are the core radii for each spatial direction.
 The profile is also rotated with respect to the standard right ascension (RA) and declination (Dec) coordinate axes.
-The predicted Compton-y surface brightness is then given by Equation~\ref{eq:tsz_delta_I} where the integral is along the line-of-sight axis, $x_3$.
+The predicted Compton-$y$ surface brightness is then given by Eq.~\ref{eq:tsz_delta_I}, where the integral is along the line-of-sight axis, $x_3$.
 The double beta model is then the sum of two beta models with different core radii, amplitudes, and betas.
-We assume that the profiles have the same center RA/Dec, the same ellipticity, and make the same angle with respect to the RA/Dec coordinate axis.
-As for the particular values of the model parameters, we use the X-ray identified RA/Dec, ellipticity and positional angle, and the X-ray profile exponents $\beta_1$ and $\beta_2$ from V14.
-Following A19, we derive $r_1$ and $r_2$ by requiring that their geometric mean be equal to the corresponding core radii from V14 and that their ratio equal the projected axis ratio from the same. $r_3$ is not directly constrained by the available data.
-As such, we consider two scenarios; one where $r_3 =r_1$ and another where $r_3=r_2$, which form an exploratory range for $r_3$.
+We assumed that the profiles have the same center RA and Dec, have the same ellipticity, and make the same angle with respect to the RA--Dec coordinate axis.
+As for the particular values of the model parameters, we used the X-ray-identified RA and Dec, the ellipticity and positional angle, and the X-ray profile exponents $\beta_1$ and $\beta_2$ from V14.
+Following A19, we derived $r_1$ and $r_2$ by requiring that their geometric mean be equal to the corresponding core radii from V14 and that their ratio equal the projected axis ratio from the same.
+The line of sight radius $r_3$ is not directly constrained by the available data.
+As such, we considered two scenarios, one where $r_3 =r_1$ and another where $r_3=r_2$, which form an exploratory range for $r_3$.
 The amplitudes of the two beta models are free parameters.
-The beta model values chosen are summarized in Table~\ref{tab:iso_pars}.
+The chosen beta model values are summarized in Table~\ref{tab:iso_pars}.

-\subsection{Compact Source}
+\subsection{Compact source}